Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • you do not hold copyright for the work you wish to submit for consideration

-Your entry will be reviewed by industry advisors.
+Your entry will be reviewed by Industry Advisors and Creative Australia staff.
 The recommended recipient will be forwarded to Perpetual, who will make the final decision.

 The decision of Perpetual is final and no feedback on entries or further correspondence on decisions will be provided.